logicxd/til/Artificial Intelligence/02-Uninformed-and-Informed-Search.md

 ## When to do goal test

 After node is popped from queue.
-* If you care about finding the optimal path
+* If you care about finding the optimal path.
 * AND your search space may have both short expensive and long cheap paths to a goal.
-* Ex: Uniform-cost search
+* Ex: Uniform-cost search.

 Otherwise, do goal test before node is pushed to queue.
 * For all other cases.